soul-lang/SOUL/docs/SOUL_Overview.md

 - **Frictionless to learn** - Having to learn a new language for a single task is a pain, so we've made it as easy as possible.
 SOUL's syntax should be second-nature to anyone who's done a bit of casual programming in any of the more common languages.
 We certainly think that learning SOUL is far easier than the huge set of unwritten rules you need to understand to confidently write safe real-time code in C++.

 - **Graph-based architecture** - Not only is a graph of connected nodes the best conceptual model for most audio tasks, it also retains structural information that the SOUL runtime can use for some clever auto-parallelisation tricks.
-This is the secret of being able to run the same naively-written program optimally on a wide range of heterogenous CPU/DSP architectures.
+This is the secret of being able to run the same naively-written program optimally on a wide range of heterogeneous CPU/DSP architectures.

 - **Hard real-time performance** - No heap allocation.
 No GC.
 No VM.
 No race conditions.
 No system calls.
 When being JIT-compiled to run on a CPU, SOUL code will match or exceed C++ levels of performance.

 - **Runs securely without sandboxing or overhead** - No pointers.
 No recursion.
 No stack overflows.
 No runtime bounds-checking.
 We want the code to run deep inside kernel processes or on bare-metal hardware, but we don't want to add the overhead of sandboxing or a VM.
-So the language itself stops you writing code that could crash, corrupt memory, or deadlock.
+So the language itself stops you writing code that could crash, corrupt memory, use excessive CPU time, or deadlock.
 Although this sounds restrictive, if you were writing the same thing in C++ you'd end up having to manually avoid all the same pitfalls, but the compiler wouldn't be able to spot your mistakes.

 Sadly, no existing language fitted the bill, so we created one!